NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Vigorous Health.md

 You can withstand blood loss startlingly well.
-Whenever you would gain the [[Conditions/Drained|Drained]] condition, you can attempt a DC 17 Flat check.
+Whenever you would gain the [[Drained|Drained]] condition, you can attempt a DC 17 Flat check.
 On a success, you don't gain the drained condition.

 *Source: Pathfinder Player Core 2*
 *ORC*